AssassinUKG/XOR_BASE64_String/README.md

 # XOR_Base64_String
-An xor and base64 routine for PowerShell
+A PowerShell module for performing XOR operations followed by Base64 encoding.

-Beneficial for incorporation into scripts to obfuscate specific terms from detection
+This module is ideal for integrating into scripts where there's a need to obscure certain terms from being detected, enhancing the security posture of your code.

 ## Usage
 ```powershell